Recommended Reading Recommendation

-Welcome to SeminaryAdvisor.org!
+Welcome to SeminaryAdvisor.org

-Welcome!
+Are you looking for quality, authoritative information on seminary or divinity schools?
+If so, you've come to the right place.
 This site is designed to help anyone who's interested in attending seminary (or divinity school) or maybe just wants to learn more about theological higher education.
 You'll find numerous pages that address typical topics as well as common questions.
 You'll also find brief introductions and fact-sheets on several schools.
 There are many places on the site to submit questions, so please feel free to do so.

 Please note - this site is intended to be non-partisan.
 There are a wide

 range of seminaries and divinity schools listed, from very conservative

 to very liberal.
 The goal is to help you find the right school for your needs, regardless of where you identify

 For example, the school profiles are intended to reflect the school's own presentation of itself.
 Schools that stress their belief in the Bible as the literal word of God will fall into the conservative or very conservative camp.
 Similarly, schools that stress social justice, inclusivity, sexual diversity, and so forth will more likely be identified as more liberal.
 Neither of these terms are meant to be restrictive or judgmental, merely descriptive.